Aims and Learning Outcomes:

 This course will develop and build upon topics presented in the Introduction to Safeguarding Adults training, to look in greater detail at multi-agency responsibilities when it comes to recognising and responding to possible cases of adult abuse.
 The aim is to improve participants’ confidence in recognising potential abuse, promoting safeguarding and the prevention of adult abuse within their organisations.

-The course will provide delegates with an opportunity to work through some complex adult abuse scenarios in a multi-agency environment, to help improve partnership working between organisations and support the understanding of roles and responsibilities for safeguarding adults at risk.
+The course will provide delegates with an opportunity to work through some complex adult abuse scenarios in a multi-agency environment, to help improve working between organisations and support the understanding of roles and responsibilities for safeguarding adults at risk.

 At the end of this course, participants will: